 - That email address must match a registered user in Stackify with that email address.

 To keep things simple, we have provided a client user interface allowing a client to setup their own Single Sign-on (SSO) configuration.
-To access these settings open the menu item Settings and navigate to Account.
-Single Sign On configuration is located at the bottom of this page.
+To access these settings open the menu item Settings and navigate to SSO under the Integrations section.
 The user must be authorized to manage users and roles in order to see this section.
 Users may choose to "Add Identity Provider" (IdP) or Edit an existing.

 Adding an Identity Provider